samclane/promptflow/docs/nodes.md

 ### JSONFileInput

 Parses `key` from `state.result` and opens the file.
-Double-click to edit the key.
+Dou

 ### ServerInput

 Wait for a POST request to be made to a server.
 Defaults to `localhost:8000`.
-Double-click to edit the server address.

 (Output)=